About the Sandford St Martin Awards

-To be eligible for the Awards, entries must be broadcast content must have been made by a UK or ROI based broadcasting organisation or production house and have been first publicly broadcast, screened or published to a UK audience during the previous calendar year to a UK audience.
+To be eligible for the Awards, entries must be broadcast content made by a UK or ROI based broadcasting organisation or production house, and have been first publicly broadcast, screened or published to a UK audience during the previous calendar year.

 2020 Award Winners and shortlisted programmes